jaquerinte/caravel_radiation_harden/README.md

  ### **Software Example**

- This example is base in that this chip is connected to the caravel project.
+ This example is based on the fact that this chip is connected to the caravel project.
 The main idea of the use of the wishbone interface is that you are performing operations and then you stop doing operations and you change the chip to wishbone access.
-In the following example I will show how to access the performance counter that counts the number of reads.
+In the following example we show how to access the performance counter that counts the number of reads:

-First we define the address that will be use for the access of counter in this case is the reads so we use the address 0x30000004.
+First we define the address that will be used for accessing the counter.
+Since we want to access the read counter, according to the memory map above, we have to use the address 0x30000004.
 ```C++
 #define reg_wb_counter (*(volatile unint32_t*)0x30000004)
 ```

-Second we operate the chip in a normal condition adding a value toa register and reading for it.
+Second we operate the chip in a normal condition by adding a value to a register and reading it.
 ```C++
 //##############################################
 //# Caravel GPIO configurations